alessandrosp/alexander/README.md

 | sklearn.preprocessing   | Work in progress | This will have to be re-designed                     |

 Please, refrain from using any module whose status is not either `Fully wrapped` or `Fully replaced`.

+# Documentation

+## sklearn.preprocessin

+### OneHotEncoder

+Done.
+It behaves as in scikit-learn except for the fact both transform() and fit_transform() return pd.DataFrame().
+Currently the columns names are just integers (starting from 0).

+# Notes

+- Usage of mock: if you look into the code from time to time you'll encounter non-orthodox usages of the mock library.
+This is because Alexander uses mock functionalities to repeat infinite loops.
+Imagine for example an Alexander class that implements a fit(), a transform() and a fit_transform() methods.
+The first two methods call their sklearn equivalents (via super()) while fit_transform call self.fit() and self.transform() one after the other.
+However, sklearn fit() often call self.fit_transform() behind the curtains so what happens is: self.fit() calls super().fit(), which calls self.fit_transform(), which has now been replaced by a different method whose first action is to simply call self.fit() et voilà we have an infinite loop.
+Mock solves all this.

 # Extra
 If you find this library useful, consider dropping me a message or starring this repo so that I know there are people interested in the project out there. (: